Performance Assessment Strategies for Language Model Applications in Healthcare: Human Evaluation

 \subsection{Description}

-Human evaluation has been demonstrated to assess the performance of medical devices using GenAI approaches.
-For instance, Tu et al.\cite{Tu2024} described evaluation methods used to assess Med-PaLM Multimodal (Med-PaLM M), a generalist biomedical AI model designed to handle diverse tasks and modalities (e.g., clinical text, medical imaging, genomics) with a single set of model weights.
+Human evaluation has been applied to assess the performance of medical devices using LM approaches.
+For instance, Tu et al.\cite{Tu2024} described evaluation methods to assess Med-PaLM Multimodal (Med-PaLM M), a generalist biomedical AI model designed to handle diverse tasks and modalities (e.g., clinical text, medical imaging, genomics) with a single set of model weights.
 For tasks requiring clinical judgment, such as radiology report generation, human experts (clinicians) conducted qualitative assessments.
-The study involved 246 chest X-ray reports, where clinicians performed side-by-side comparisons of Med-PaLM M-generated reports versus human radiologist-written reports.
+The study involved 246 chest X-ray reports, where clinicians performed side-by-side comparisons of Med-PaLM M-generated reports from different model sizes (12B, 84B, and 562B) versus human radiologist-written reports.
 Experts rated the AI outputs for clinical accuracy, relevance, and utility, and indicated preferences in blinded evaluations.

-Similarly, the study by Zhang et al.~\cite{Zhang2024} details the evaluation methods for Med-Gemini, a family of multimodal AI models designed to handle diverse medical tasks, including text-based reasoning, image interpretation, and cross-modal applications.
-A cohort of clinicians (e.g., radiologists, dermatologists, general practitioners) evaluated AI outputs.
-Radiology report generation was rated by human experts using a 1–5 scale for accuracy, clinical utility, and coherence, often in blinded comparisons with human-written reports.
-Clinicians also performed side-by-side comparisons of Med-Gemini outputs versus outputs from other AI models or human experts, indicating preference and noting qualitative differences (e.g., detail, relevance).
-Finally, human evaluators categorized errors (e.g., missed findings, hallucinations) to assess failure modes and guide improvements.
+In a four-way comparison of the reports, the radiologist-written reports were ranked best in 37\% of cases, while Med-PaLM M (84B) ranked best in 26\% of cases with a mean total error rate of 0.59\cite{Tu2024}.